dotnet/core/release-notes/9.0/preview/preview7/wpf.md

 * [Release notes](README.md)

 ## Introduction of `ThemeMode` (Experimental)
 The `ThemeMode` API is designed to facilitate the newly introduced Fluent Themes and the dynamic adjustment of these theme settings in WPF applications.
 It allows developers to easily toggle between different visual themes, enhancing user experience and accessibility.
 This is an **experimental** API introduced at the `Application` and the `Window` level with options to choose from Light, Dark, System and None (Default) theme.

-### Usage of the API
+### Usage of the `ThemeMode` API
 A developer can set the Application or Window to the desired ThemeMode from the XAML or the code-behind.
 1. **Setting Application ThemeMode from XAML:**
     In App.xaml include the ThemeMode property as shown below.
     ```xml
     <Application